 No specific signs and symptoms exist for lung cancer.
 Most patients already have advanced disease at the time of presentation.
 Lung cancer symptoms occur due to local effects of the tumor, such as a cough due to bronchial compression by the tumor, due to distant metastasis, stroke-like symptoms secondary to brain metastasis, paraneoplastic syndrome, and kidney stones due to persistent hypercalcemia.
 Specifically:

 Lung cancer is the leading cause of death in both men and women.
 NSCLC accounts for 85% of diagnosed cases of lung cancer in the United States.
-The overall goal is timely diagnosis and accurate staging.
-As per American College of Chest Physicians (ACCP) guidelines, the initial evaluation should be complete within 6 weeks in patients with tolerable symptoms and no complications.
-Only 26% and 8% cancers are diagnosed at stages I and II, whereas 28% and 38% are diagnosed at stages III and IV respectively.
+The overall goal is a timely diagnosis and accurate staging.
+As per the American College of Chest Physicians (ACCP) guidelines, the initial evaluation should be complete within 6 weeks in patients with tolerable symptoms and no complications.
+Only 26% and 8% of cancers are diagnosed at stages I and II, whereas 28% and 38% are diagnosed at stages III and IV respectively.
 Therefore, curative surgery is an option for a minority of patients.

 Lung cancer evaluation can be divided in 2 ways:

 Every patient suspected of having lung cancer should undergo the following tests:

 Intravenous (IV) contrast enhancement is preferable as it may distinguish mediastinal invasion of the primary tumor or metastatic lymph nodes from vascular structures.

 The major advantage of CT is that it provides an accurate anatomic definition of the tumor within the thorax which helps clinicians to decide the optimal biopsy site.